 - or it could have been retained by the family.
 But they don’t seem to recall this ever having happened.

 No one really knows where the fourth-fifth century hoard of siliquae came from.
 Sir Peter, or one of his family members, must have picked them up – perhaps at a sale.
 It’s very unlikely to have come from Lancashire, though.
 Hoards of this date and composition are normally found in the southern counties of England.
 It is British, though – coin clipping was a particularly British phenomenon.

 The family have no archives relating to the purchase of anything matching this description, making the detective work even trickier.

 If you lost that somewhere in the middle, in summary:

-1. Hoard of Roman coins from 70-c.200 AD found in the ground near Fleetwood.
+1. A hoard of Roman coins from 70-c.200 AD was found in the ground near Fleetwood.

 2. They went into the ownership of Sir Peter Fleetwood-Hesketh at nearby Rossall Hall